briansukhnandan/kitty/README.md

 # kitty
-Personal config for the kitty terminal
+- Personal config for the kitty terminal.
-By default this config uses the `gruvbox` colorscheme.
+- By default this config uses the `gruvbox` colorscheme.

 # Keybinds
 - kitty_mod -> `ctrl+shift`